esl/MongooseIM/doc/getting-started/Quick-setup.md

 ## Basic MongooseIM configuration

-You can edit the `mongooseim.toml` file:
+The main configuration file of MongooseIM is `mongooseim.toml`:
 ```bash
 /etc/mongooseim/mongooseim.toml
 ```

-Warning: We recommend you do not touch the advanced settings at this stage.
+You can edit this file to tailor MongooseIM to your needs.
+Learn more about MongooseIM [configuration files](../advanced-configuration/configuration-files.md) in general, or jump right into the [documentations of different `mongooseim.toml` sections](../advanced-configuration/general.md).

 For each change, edit the configuration file using the right Linux/Unix user.
 Save (and optionally backup, archive, or version) the configuration file and restart the MongooseIM server.

+Warning: We recommend that you do not touch these settings at this stage.

 ### Logging